Morecambe: History

 Morecambe suffered a decades-long decline after a series of incidents that damaged tourism and the local economy.
 Two piers were lost: West End Pier was partly washed away in a storm in November 1977, and the remnants were demolished in 1978; Central Pier, damaged by fire in 1933, was removed in 1992.
 In 1994, The World of Crinkley Bottom attraction in Happy Mount Park closed only thirteen weeks after opening.
-The ensuing Blobbygate scandal, a financial disaster after projected visitor numbers did not materialise, led to a legal battle between Lancaster City Council and TV star Noel Edmonds, costing North Lancs taxpayers £2.6 million.
+The ensuing Blobbygate scandal, a financial disaster after projected visitor numbers did not materialise, led to a legal battle between Lancaster City Council and TV star Noel Edmonds, costing North Lancashire taxpayers £2.6 million.
 The closures of Bubbles, Morecambe's swimming pool, and the Frontierland fairground soon followed.
+Tourism decline in Morecambe in the late 20th century was unusually spectacular, just as its boom had been earlier in the century.
+This decline was due to various factors, including competition from nearby Blackpool and other Lancastrian resorts.

 Morecambe was selected by the RNLI as the location for its first active life-saving hovercraft.
 (Griffon 470SAR) H-002 "The Hurley Flyer", which became operational on 23 December 2002, was housed in a temporary garage next to the Yacht Club until a permanent building could be designed and built.
 Work on the latter began in 2008, and it officially opened on 12 June 2010.

 On 5 February 2004, there was a major loss of life in Morecambe Bay when at least 21 Chinese immigrant shellfish harvesters were drowned after they became trapped by the incoming tide.

 In December 2017 a local general practitioner and community health activist claimed that children in Morecambe were suffering from malnourishment and implied that cases of rickets had been observed as a consequence.
-The Morecambe Bay Clinical Commissioning Group subsequently sought to correct the GP's claims and clarified the aetiology of vitamin D deficiency in the local population, explaining "rickets is a very rare condition and has multiple causes".
+The Morecambe Bay Clinical Commissioning Group subsequently sought to correct the GP's claims and clarified the etiology of vitamin D deficiency in the local population, explaining "rickets is a very rare condition and has multiple causes".